semaphoreci/docs/docs/ci-cd-environment/aws-support.md

 !!! beta "Self-hosted agents - closed beta"
     Self-hosted agents are in closed beta.
 If you would like to run Semaphore agents in your infrastructure, please [contact us and share your use case](https://semaphoreci.com/contact).
 Our team will get back to you as soon as possible.

-Even though manually starting and stopping agents might serve your purposes, having a dynamically sized pool of agents which automatically resizes itself on high and low load periods allows you to have a more highly available fleet of agents at your disposal.

-Semaphore exposes ways for you to implement that.
-However, that solution is highly dependent on the environment where you are running your agents.

 If you intend to run your agents in AWS, the [agent-aws-stack][agent-aws-stack] can help you deploy an autoscaling fleet of agents in your AWS account.

 ## Features